openshift/aws-account-operator/README.md

 ## General Overview

-This operator will be responsible for creating and maintaining a pool of AWS accounts.
-The operator will create the initial setup and configuration of the those accounts, IAM resources and expose credentials for a IAM user with enough permissions to provision a 4.0 cluster.
+The operator is responsible for creating and maintaining a pool of AWS accounts and assigning accounts to AccountClaims.
+The operator creates the account in AWS, does initial setup and configuration of the those accounts, creates IAM resources and expose credentials for a IAM user with enough permissions to provision an OpenShift 4.x cluster.

-The operator is deployed to an openshift cluster.
-It will create a pool of AWS accounts and secrets containing IAM credentials inside of a namespace.
-The operator will then wait for a accountClaim to be created in any namespace.
-It will then tie that accountClaim to an account and credentials previously created, and it will put required infromation into the namespace where the accountClaim was created.

-On our hive clusters there is a namespace called `aws-account-operator`.
-This is where the aws-account-operator runs and where the account CRs and the IAM user secrets are created.

-When a cluster is requested from hive it will create a accountClaim whose name will be the requested clusters name.
-This will be put into a unique namespace for that cluster specified in the accountClaim.
-This will trigger the creation of secrets with data from one of the accounts in the `aws-account-operator` namespace that has not yet been used.
-This information will be used by hive to provision the resources required to bulid the request cluster on the supplied aws-account.
+The operator is deployed to an OpenShift cluster in the `aws-account-operator` namespace.

+## Workflow
+First, an AcccountPool must be created to specify the number of desired accounts to be ready.
+The operator then goes and creates that number of accounts.
+When a [Hive](https://github.com/openshift/hive) cluster has a new cluster request, an AccountClaim is created with the desired name of the cluster in a unique namespace.
+The operator links the AccountClaim to an Account in the pool, and creates the required k8s secrets, placing them in the AccountClaim's unique namespace.
+The AccountPool is then filled up again by the operator.
+Hive then uses the secrets to create the AWS resources for the new cluster.

 For more information on how this process is done look at the controllers section.